BitcoinQnA/node-guide/_pages/plug and play.md

 ### Limitations

-No hard drive, all storage is done via an SD card are notoriously unstable.
+No hard drive, all storage is done via an SD card which can be unstable.
 No Lightning network and runs in 'pruned' mode so importing existing wallets is not possible.

 ### Cost